 If you wish to view a copy of what the BidTable Vendor Template looks like (again this is what the Vendor will be downloading and filling out), go to the BidTables section and click Actions button and Download:

 Pictured below is a screenshot from our downloaded BidTable file.
 The Primary Responses tab/sheet is displayed.
-Notice how the data is separated into the two Baskets we created (Hockey and Soccer).
 The excel sheet is locked and the only fields that are editable are indicated by the darker blue column headings.

 5. Editing a BidTable Template